antoncohen/grocery_delivery-cookbook/README.md

 ## Usage

-In a typical configuration this recipe will be included on the Chef backend server.
+In a typical configuration this recipe should be included on a Chef backend server.

 ```ruby
 # The ['config'] and ['knife_config'] attributes are hashes of strings of Ruby code